 High Stability Oscillator (Internal Clock)

-There are a number of much more stable oscillators available which can maintain a much more accurate time.
+In contrast, there are a number of much more stable oscillators available to maintain a more accurate time.

 TCXO (Temperature Compensated Crystal Oscillator)

 A TCXO is a Temperature-Compensated Crystal Oscillator.
-It is a type of crystal oscillator designed to maintain a very stable output frequency over a wide range of temperatures.
+Engineers design this type of crystal oscillator to maintain a very stable output frequency over a wide range of temperatures.

 A TCXO includes a temperature sensor that continuously monitors temperature.
-Then, using an electronic compensation circuit, it adjusts the oscillator’s control voltage to counteract the temperature-induced frequency drift.
+An electronic compensation circuit adjusts the oscillator’s control voltage to counteract any temperature-induced frequency drift.

 OCXO (Oven Controlled Crystal Oscillator)

 An OCXO is an Oven-Controlled Crystal Oscillator.
-An OCXO reduces frequency drift by enclosing the crystal, and often part of the control circuitry, in a temperature-controlled miniature oven.
-The oven keeps the crystal at a constant, elevated temperature, typically around 60–85 °C, so external temperature fluctuations don’t affect its frequency.
+They reduce frequency drift by enclosing a crystal, and often part of the control circuitry, in a temperature-controlled miniature oven.
+Importantly, the oven keeps the crystal at a constant, elevated temperature, typically around 60–85 °C. As a result, they are less affected by external temperature fluctuations.

-OCXO have better stability and drift performance than TCXO’s but are much more expensive.
+In short, OCXO have better stability and drift performance than TCXO’s, but they are much more expensive.

 Rubidium Oscillator

-A Rubidium oscillator, often called a Rubidium frequency standard or Rubidium atomic clock, is a highly precise time and frequency reference device that uses the natural resonant frequency of rubidium atoms to maintain an extremely stable output signal.
+A Rubidium oscillator, often called a Rubidium frequency standard or Rubidium atomic clock, is a highly precise time and frequency reference device.
+It uses the natural resonant frequency of rubidium atoms to maintain an extremely stable output signal.

 A basic Rubidium Oscillator Module can cost as much as USD 3,000, while a High-Performance Rubidium Frequency Standard can cost as much as USD 10,000.
 However, Rubidium oscillators have a rubidium lamp that degrades over time, with a typical lifespan of around 8 to 15 years.